thejimmyg/express-mustache-jwt-signin/README.md

 ### 0.2.3

 * Created `httpsOnly` option for secure cookies.
 It defaults to `true` and is used as the `secure` parameter to `res.cookie`.
 The value no longer depends on the value of `NODE_ENV`.
+* Support `SCRIPT_NAME` environment variable which defaults to `/` but is passed into the templates as `scriptName` in case paths need to be relative to this URL.

 ### 0.2.2